shubham1925/Kalman-Filter/index.md

 5. Measurement noise covariance, which is usually calculated offline by taking a sensor and comparing it against a known value.
 6. Model/input covariance, it is used as a tuning mechanism to optimize the filter performance.

 The Kalman filter follows a predict-update cycle to arrive at a state measurement.
-The process can be summed up as follows:
+In the prediction phase, the state estimate at the previous timestep is used to make an estimate of the state at the current timestep.
+However, the state calculated in this step does not account for the sensor measurements or information from the current time step.
+In the update state, the state estimate from the previous step and the sensor measurements are combined, which improves the state estimate.

 ![BlockDiagram](img/BlockDiagram.png)